- Beginner-friendly operator

 Electronics scanner detects Kapkan traps placed within the scanner’s range

-Shock drones destroy trap with single “zap.”
+Shock drones destroy trap with a single “zap.”

 EMP permanently disables tripwires within its range